covalent compounds

 Ammonia- dot and cross diagram

 Ammonia is a small covalent molecule with the formula NH3.
-The molecule has 3N-H covalent bonds and a lone pair or non-bonding pair of electrons.
+The ammonia molecule has 3N-H covalent bonds and a lone pair or non-bonding pair of electrons.
 The image opposite shows an ammonia molecule with its lone pair of electrons.

-Below is a dot and cross diagram to show how each of the covalent bonds in an ammonia molecule are formed.
-A nitrogen atom, electron arrangement 2,5 is shown.
-Its outer shell electrons are shown as green dots.
-In a dot and cross diagrams we only show the outer shell electrons.
-Hydrogen is also shown with its one outer shell electron, shown as a black cross, X.
+Below is a dot and cross diagram to show how each of the covalent bonds in an ammonia molecule is formed.
+A nitrogen atom, electron arrangement 2,5 and a hydrogen atom is also shown with its one outer shell electron; shown as a black cross (X).

 A dot and cross diagram for an ammonia molecule A 3d model of a methane molecule